GothenburgBitFactory/tw.org/content/support/faq.md

 # FAQ - highlights from years of Q&A.

-Have a question that\'s not here?
+Have a question that's not here?
 [Ask us...](mailto:support@taskwarrior.org)

 ## Taskwarrior

 ### Q: How do I implement Pomodoro?

-Taskwarrior currently doesn\'t support the pomodoro technique, not because it doesn\'t have all the necessary features, but because it has no way to notify the user if a given point in time has arrived.
+Taskwarrior currently doesn't support the pomodoro technique, not because it doesn't have all the necessary features, but because it has no way to notify the user if a given point in time has arrived.
-Remember: most of the time, Taskwarrior isn\'t running.
+Remember: most of the time, Taskwarrior isn't running.

-You can however use the pomodoro timer or any other timer software (KTeaTimer, Gnome\'s Tea Timer, Gnome\'s pomodoro shell extension, pyStopWatch, or any of the many timers out there), together with taskwarrior to manage and prioritize your ToDo list.
+You can however use the pomodoro timer or any other timer software (KTeaTimer, Gnome's Tea Timer, Gnome's pomodoro shell extension, pyStopWatch, or any of the many timers out there), together with taskwarrior to manage and prioritize your ToDo list.

 ### Q: How do I remove an attribute?